ssMaritime

 In 1991, she was registered under the ownership of Sodimarit SA Nassau.
 Louis Cruises renamed her Serenade.
 Louis Cruises operate all their ships on mini cruises of the Mediterranean.
 The Serenade was laid up in 2003 at Eleusis.
 The company has chartered a number of their ships to Thompson Cruises.

-Please Note: Although Serenade has remained on the market, she cruises between Spring and Autumn and continues to do so successfully!
+Please Note: Although Serenade has remained on the market, she cruised between spring and autumn and continued to do so successfully!

 Regent Star